CARBON REDUCTION PLAN

 We already operate a Cycle to Work scheme for all staff and do not own any company vehicles.

-The following environmental management measures are being implemented or planned to reduce emissions since our 2023 baseline:
+The following environmental management measures have been implemented or planned to reduce emissions since our 2023-24 baseline:

 • We are currently awaiting certification for ISO14001 which once achieved will be audited annually.
 It focuses on objectives and actions that will have the most significant environmental impact both in the short and long term.